UV coating

 A UV coating (or more generally a radiation cured coating) is a surface treatment which either is cured by ultraviolet radiation, or which protects the underlying material from such radiation's harmful effects.
-They have come to the fore because they are considered environmentally friendly and do not use solvents or produce volatile organic compounds (VOCs), or Hazardous Air Pollutant (HAPs.
+They have come to the fore because they are considered environmentally friendly and do not use solvents or produce volatile organic compounds (VOCs), or Hazardous Air Pollutant (HAPs), although some materials used for UV coating, such as PVDF in smart phones and tablets, are known to contain substances harmful to both humans and the environment.

 UV coatings on pipe and tube

 UV coatings have been applied to mechanical tubing, safety/water suppression pipe and OCTG/line pipe for many years.
 UV coatings advantages in this application can be summarized as faster, smaller, and cleaner with no thermal ovens required.
 The coating and curing (almost instantly) at speeds ranging from 100 feet per minute to over 800 feet per minute so the faster production speeds provide greater opportunity for return on investment for the customer (ROI).
 The resulting smaller floor footprint for UV coatings line is 20-32 ft in total length, while running 100 - 800 ft feet per minute is also considered desirable.
 The process is cleaner because no Volatile organic compound|volatile organic compounds (VOCs), or Air pollution|Hazardous Air Pollutant (HAPs) are produced.